-To accomplish the project goal of incorporating a 3G ESP into a ASV, the project has three objectives: (1) compare maneuverability, agility, and capabilities of the ASV to the LRAUV; (2) improve workflow and refinement of the embedded surface plasmon resonance (SPR) analytical chemistry assays, which will focus on robust and reliable microcystin detection; (3) further integration of the 3G ESP into the ASV; and (4) evaluate performance of the 3G ESP/ASV in the field across multiple spatial and temporal scales (Year 2: western Lake Erie; Year 3: Lake Pontchartrain Basin, LA).
+To accomplish the goal of incorporating a 3G ESP into an ASV, the project has three objectives: (1) compare maneuverability, agility, and capabilities of the ASV to the LRAUV; (2) improve workflow and refinement of the embedded surface plasmon resonance (SPR) analytical chemistry assays, which will focus on robust and reliable microcystin detection; (3) further integration of the 3G ESP into the ASV; and (4) evaluate performance of the 3G ESP/ASV in the field across multiple spatial and temporal scales (Year 2: western Lake Erie; Year 3: Lake Pontchartrain Basin, Louisiana).

-Benefits of this Project
+Benefits of this Work

 There is increasing recognition within NOAA that deployment of uncrewed systems can enable the agency to meet selected mission requirements more efficiently and effectively.
 The ASVs being tested in this project can further advance NOAA’s ability to acquire, process, and analyze samples in-situ and in near–real time.